-2. Hover over and check the settings of the specific step.
+- 2. Click to check and modify the settings of the specific step.

-4. To add an extra step to the workflow, place your mouse at where you'd like to insert the step.
+- 3. To add an extra step to the workflow, place your mouse where you would like to insert the step.
 Wait until you see the sign show up, click on it and select the action you'd like to add.

-5. Rename, copy, or delete a step by clicking the shown more button.
+- 4. Rename, copy or delete a step by right-clicking each step on the workflow.

 If you'd like to further optimize your scraping task, see more task-building techniques here.